 Reduced Greenhouse Gas Emissions

 Our manufacturing facility is continually working on ways to increase our operating efficiency and reduce waste and energy usage.
 With the help of an outside energy firm, we identified ways to operate more efficiently, use less energy, and add renewable energy sources to our operations.
-Because of these initiatives, between 2010 and 2012 we reduced our carbon footprint from 0.111 to 0.0986 metric tons equivalent carbon dioxide per metric tons production, decreasing our greenhouse emissions by more than 11% in just the first two years.
+Since 2010, we reduced our carbon footprint by 459 metric tons, decreasing our annual greenhouse gas emissions by more than 16%.

-Several years ago we upgraded the lighting in our distribution center, changing out our warehouse lights with energy efficient lighting.
+We upgraded the lighting in our distribution center, changing out our warehouse lights with energy efficient lighting.
 The upgrades resulted in an annual electricity savings of 130,000 kilowatt-hours, with carbon footprint reductions of more than 100 metric tons greenhouse emissions annually.
-Similarly, we recently retrofitted the lighting in our manufacturing facility to be more energy efficient, reducing that facility's energy usage by 16% and saving an additional 90,000 kilowatt-hours hours every year, and further reducing our carbon footprint by 74 metric tons annually.
+We recently retrofitted the lighting in our manufacturing facility to be more energy efficient, reducing that facility's energy usage by 16% and saving an additional 90,000 kilowatt-hours every year, and further reducing our carbon footprint by 74 metric tons annually.

 Our carbon footprint was also reduced by choosing suppliers that are located closer to our plant and warehouse, resulting in a savings of 370 metric tons greenhouse gas emissions annually.